The Chaos Engine

 That said, the controls, music, speech, pixel art and animations are utterly superb.

 All of the early Bitmap Brothers games could have been better if the Atari ST didn't exist.
-For example, The Chaos Engine could have displayed in 32-color full PAL display mode at 50 FPS (Alien Breed 1991).
+For example, The Chaos Engine could have displayed in 32-color full PAL display mode at 50 FPS, as Alien Breed of 1991 does.

 The Chaos Engine IBM PC 1994